Tarxien Temples: Description

-The Tarxien Temples consist of three separate, but attached, temple structures.
-The main entrance is a reconstruction dating from 1956, when the whole site was restored.
+The Tarxien Complex consist of four different structures.
 At the same time, many of the decorated slabs discovered on site were relocated indoors for protection at the Museum of Archaeology in Valletta.
-The first temple has been dated to approximately 3100 BC and is the most elaborately decorated of the temples of Malta.
-The middle temple dates to about 3000 BC, and is unique in that, unlike the rest of the Maltese temples, it has three pairs of apses instead of the usual two.
-The east temple is dated at around 3100 BC.
-The remains of another temple, smaller, and older, having been dated to 3250 BC, are visible further towards the east.
+The first structure is home to some of the most elaborate and impressive decorations of the Maltese Neolithic.
+Its main entrance is a reconstruction carried out in 1956.
+The central structure is unique in that, unlike other contemporary sites, it has six chambers in total.
+The Eastern Structure suffered severe alteration during the Roman period resulting in its strange shape.
+The remains of another structure, smaller, and older than the others is visible further towards the east.

-Of particular interest at the temple site is the rich and intricate stonework, which includes depictions of domestic animals carved in relief, altars, and screens decorated with spiral designs and other patterns.
+Of particular interest at this site is the rich and intricate stonework, which includes depictions of domestic animals carved in relief, altars, and screens decorated with spiral designs and other patterns.
 Demonstrative of the skill of the builders is a chamber set into the thickness of the wall between the South and Central temples and containing a relief showing a bull and a sow.

-Function in prehistory

-Excavation of the site reveals that it was used extensively for rituals, which probably involved animal sacrifice.
-Especially of interest at Tarxien is that stone rollers left outside the South temple were probably used for transporting the megaliths.
-Additionally, evidence of cremation has been found at the center of the South temple, which is an indicator that the site was reused as a Bronze Age cremation cemetery.